451hackathon/451-imp-report/draft-451-imp-report.md

 Under Section 79 of the Information Technology Act 2000, both the government and private parties can send take-down notices to web sites.
 Intermediaries can ignore private party take-downs without losing immunity but take-down notices from the government have to be complied with.
 Under Section 52(1)(c) of the Indian Copyright Act, take-down notices can be sent to websites who are engaged in infringement but they need to be followed by court orders otherwise the content can be reinstated.

 # United States of America

+The United States Digital Millenium Copyright Act (DMCA) has a provision that has greatly shaped the landscape of online content
+{{Quilter}}.
+Section 512 of the DMCA has a "notice and takedown" procedure that copyright holders can use to assert that a piece of copyrighted material has been posted against their wishes and that it should be taken down.
+Under this provision, after a website operator receives a 512 notice, it must: 1) remove the material "expeditiously"; 2) notify the poster that someone has alleged copyright infringement in that material and that the material has been removed; and 3) send any "counternotices" from the poster -- objections from the poster to claims of copyright -- to the original complaintant.
+The complaintant must notify the website operator that it has filed a lawsuite within 10-14 days or the website can reinstate the removed material.